How the Recording Connection Program Works – Greg Tariloff

 Answer: After that, your twelve months of job placement kicks in.
 Now, basically a lot of the time, the student will end up getting hired by the same studio they did their training at.
 Obviously, that’s not always going to be the case because sometimes they’re fully staffed.
 So in that scenario, we spend 12 months where we start reaching out to the mentor’s contacts as well as those of our own to see what’s available for you locally up there in Michigan, as well as abroad, since we work with over 500 studios across the United States.

 Let’s say you want to relocate to New York or LA or something like that, maybe Atlanta.
 We can actually help facilitate that move by establishing sort of a landing pad type of situation for you.
 So it’s pretty comprehensive.
 Other than that, we help you with your resume and cover letter.
 We help you with your social media networking.
 The job placement rate is 72% and I do mean real industry work.
 We’re not talking internships or Guitar Center, here.
-That kind of stuff is literally why people like Larry King endorses us, Russell Simmons endorses us, about 500 other Grammy-winning engineers and producers endorse us because we actually give people a fair shot.
+That kind of stuff is literally why people like Larry King endorses us, and about 500 Grammy-winning engineers and producers endorse us because we actually give people a fair shot.
 This is not a diploma mill, you know what I’m saying?

 Conversation with a Concerned Parent

 The Recording Connection isn’t like other schools, we take pride in that.
 We’re here making sure that students don’t go down the wrong path, that they don’t make a mistake when it comes to their education and go to the wrong school.
 We want to be certain that they don’t learn from the wrong people.
 We empower our students to make the right choices and get hands-on education not just book smarts.
 We recently recorded a conversation that one of our admissions counselors had with a concerned mother of a prospective student.
 Give it a listen.